insin/nwb/docs/guides/ReactApps.md

 ### Palatable Class Components

-Written as a vanilla ES classes, React components need to call `super()` setting anything on `this`, and need to [manually bind event handlers in the constructor](https://reactjs.org/docs/react-component.html#constructor):
+Written as a vanilla ES classes, React components need to call `super()` before setting anything on `this`, and need to [manually bind event handlers in the constructor](https://reactjs.org/docs/react-component.html#constructor):

 ```js
 class FilterableProductTable extends Component {